Hemanth-Yarlagadda03/amfoss-tasks/Task-05/README.md

 # Let Me C

-Though I have never written code so large in any language,reeading the code wasn't a big trouble for me.
+Though I have never written code so large in any language,reading the code wasn't a big trouble for me.
 As I could recall there were errors pertaining to length of arrays,spelling errors in name of functions,indents,and the curly brackets.et al